Logo-apb

 Results: When compared to the normal surrounding tissues, the BC tissues showed a 3.4-fold increase in CALU expression.
 This was significantly correlated with clinicopathological parameters such as histological grade, Ki-67 expression, TNM stage, lymph node involvement, and vascular lymph invasion.
 Key EMT markers, including GSC, MMP2, TIMP1, TGF1, SLUG, ZEB1, ZEB2, SNALI1, and TWIST1, were downregulated as a result of CALU knockdown, which prevented cell migration and proliferation and caused cell cycle arrest and apoptosis in the BC cell lines.

-Conclusion: The results of the miRNA-mediated knockdown approach support the findings that CALU is a potential promoter of breast cancer (BC), as evidenced by the upregulation of CALU in BC tissues and its correlation with clinicopathological features, which highlights its role in breast cancer progression.
+Conclusion: The results of the amiR-mediated knockdown approach support the findings that CALU is a potential promoter of BC, as evidenced by the upregulation of CALU in BC tissues and its correlation with clinicopathological features, which highlights its role in BC progression.

 First Name